tukhlievs/tukhlievs/README.md

 # Salam👋

-My name is Abubakir, I'm 16 years old, I'm from Uzbekistan, from the Kokand City.
+My name is Abubakir, I'm from Uzbekistan, from the Kokand City.
-I'm interested in Python and AI.
-I study Python in my free time.
-In the future, I want to become a Fullstack Software Engineer.

 My AI stack: